 Dr. Bryant is a member of the American Veterinary Medical Association, American Animal Hospital Association and the Maine Veterinary Medical Association.
 He served on the MVMA board for 5 years and as president in 2004.
 He received the MVMA Service Award in 2005.
-He currently serves on the board for the Animal Emergency Clinic of Mid-Maine in Lewiston.

 His medical areas of special interest include arthroscopy and orthopedic surgery.

 Dr. Bryant lives in Mount Vernon with his wife Patty.
 Other family members include his daughter Gillian who lives and works in the Durham, NC area, and son Sam who lives and works in Chapel Hill, NC.
-Their four legged family member is “Badger” a Jack Russell Terrier.

 Dr. Mary Sheridan is originally from New Jersey and her first degree from Middlesex College was in Marketing Art and Design.
 She worked in advertising as an Art Director for two years before returning to school to pursue Biology.
 She received her B.S. from Portland State University in Oregon.
 In 1996 she earned her Doctor in Veterinary Medicine from Kansas State University.

 Following graduation she moved to Maine and joined the staff at Winthrop Vet Hospital.
 She became an active member of the Maine Veterinary Medical Association and served as its president in 2003.
 After seven years of practice she left WVH to pursue an interest in emergency medicine and critical care and joined a 24-hour emergency hospital.
 She moved to North Carolina for two years and continued to gain extensive experience in internal medicine and surgery.
 In 2006 the allure of Maine pulled her back north and she rejoined her friends at WVH and became a partner with Bill Bryant.